abhisheksachdeva/abhisheksachdeva.github.io/_posts/2021-04-03-the-psychology-of-money-desi-version.md

 ---
 The psychology of Money - Desi version.
 JK, A few things I tried to motivate myself to invest.

-### Background
+## Background
 I knew that investments are important but didn't have courage to do it for various reasons.
 Primary being, lack of knowledge and fear of losing the invested money.
 So, I tried to re-define my thoughts around investing.

-### Started with a question
+## Started with a question
 > What returns do I expect?
 10%, 15%, 100%?
 Nah!

-My target was to beat the *savings account's Interest rate* for liquid, less volatile investments (~3%) and the *Inflation rate* for little risky/volatile/non-liquid investments (~7%)
+My target was to beat the **savings account's Interest rate** for liquid, less volatile investments (~3%) and the **Inflation rate** for little risky/volatile/non-liquid investments (~7%)

 _That's it._

-I started investing (like a lot of people) post lockdown (during WFH) with one main thought in mind.

-> At least the amount I am saving, due to WFH, will be invested and I don't care if I lose 100% of that which is almost impossible.
+I started investing mainly (like a lot of people) post lockdown during WFH.
+I decided that at least the amount getting saved, due to WFH, will be invested.
+It will be fine if I lose 100% of that which is almost impossible.

 Now, how to proceed? define these:
 - Risk appetite (I used surveys available online)